EurovisionworldEurovisionworld

 – It all ties back to positivity.
 I want to be the mascot of confidence.
 I get DMs about that all the time and about how "Milkshake Man" gave someone courage to overcome something.
 That's the reason I make music, he says.

-– I am so glad that I have an avenue through art of music where I can help people go through their human experience, it's an honour for me.
+– I am so glad that I have an avenue through the art of music where I can help people go through their human experience, it's an honor for me.

 It's time to say goodbye.
-Before Go-Jo disconnects, he shares that Lucio Corsi's "Volevo essere un duro", Zoë Më's "Voyage" and Kyle's "Lighter" are some of his favourite and that a spearmint milkshake is his favourite.
+Before Go-Jo disconnects he shares that Lucio Corsi's "Volevo essere un duro," Zoë Më's "Voyage," and Kyle's "Lighter" are some of his favorites, and that a spearmint milkshake is his favorite.

 Surely not spearmint, I thought to myself.